heitorchang/good-practice/psycopg2.md

         # do something
 ```

-Columns are accessed as dictionary keys:
+To access columns as dictionary keys:

 ```
 with psycopg2.connect(DSN) as conn: